High-speed rail in Brazil

-The entire TAV project was originally budgeted at $231 billion, supported by private and international investors, not the government.
+The entire TAV project was originally budgeted at $231 billion, supported by private and international investors rather than the federal government.
 There have been several attempts to finance and launch the project, but construction has not started.

 Project history

-A feasibility study projected a demand of almost 33 million passengers by 2015.
+A feasibility study projected demand of almost 33 million passengers by 2015.
 This estimate however is highly criticized for being too generous.

 The plans include linking the São Paulo International Airport, in Guarulhos, Greater São Paulo, the Viracopos International Airport, in Campinas, and the Galeão International Airport, in Rio de Janeiro.
 The route will include 134 km (85 mi) of track passing through 105 tunnels and viaducts.
 In Guarulhos, São Paulo, there will be a tunnel of 15 km (9.3 mi) in length.

 Apart from the Inter-American Development Bank, five other international institutions have already tabled the possibility of investing in the Brazilian super train.
 BNDES, in particular, has proposed financing the project.
 An estimated 200,000 jobs are expected to be generated by the project once it gets underway.

 The winning bidders will join the government as venture partners through a public company, called ETAV.
 In July 2000, the CND (National Council for Privatization), following the ruling of the TCU (Court of Audit), authorized the release of the feasibility study for the project.

 The consortium that won the bidding for the high-speed train will, according to the original plan, have six years to complete the stretch between Rio and Campinas.
 According to ANTT (National Agency of Land Transport), however, the winning bidder could complete certain stretches ready for operation beforehand.
 It was hoped that the complete linkage between Campinas to Rio, via São Paulo, would be complete and in operation for the 2016 Summer Olympics but, due to delays, the project was expected to be completed by 2020.
 Due to the coronavirus pandemic, the project has been delayed and is now expected to be completed in 2029.

 The ETAV, with headquarters in Brasília, aims to plan and promote the development of high-speed rail integrated with other modes of transportation in the country.
-ETAV's assignments include: feasibility studies, technical-economic engineering, research, innovation and technology, absorb and transfer technology, supporting capacity development of national industry, overseeing the execution of the works of infrastructure and the implementation of the operation of transport high-speed railway.
+ETAV's assignments include feasibility studies, technical-economic engineering, research, innovation and technology, absorb and transfer technology, supporting capacity development of national industry, overseeing the execution of the works of infrastructure and the implementation of the operation of transport high-speed railway.
 The new company will be organized in the form of a privately held corporation and has its capital represented by common shares - of which at least 50% will be owned by a Union.

-Traffic Distribution

-In planning the basic services of TAV Brazil, the times of the highest flow of passengers daily, weekly and annually were taken into consideration.